williamchang73/english/README.md

 The workflow in `.github/workflows/daily-download.yml` runs daily (12:00 UTC) and on manual dispatch:

 1. Installs `yt-dlp`.
-2. Downloads the newest unseen video as an audio file into `downloads/` using `scripts/download_latest_audio.sh`.
+2. Downloads the newest unseen video as an audio file into `downloads/` using `scripts/download_latest_audio.sh` (run with `TRACE=1` so every command is echoed to the job log).
+   - If `yt-dlp` reports exit code `101`, the script treats it as “no new videos” and the job continues without failing.
 3. Regenerates `docs/index.html` via `scripts/generate_downloads_html.py`.
 4. Uploads the audio directory as a workflow artifact (`youtube-audio`).
 5. Commits and pushes repository changes (audio files + HTML index) when new content appears.

+Workflow logs are written to `downloads/yt-dlp.log`.
+Successful “no new video” runs append a message there so you can verify the archive check.

 Enable GitHub Pages (Docs folder) to surface the HTML table on the web.